Asbury First United Methodist Church: Merger

+Moved to 1050 east avenue

+The combined membership of Asbury and First Methodist was over 2,000 and a new church building was needed.
+Property was purchased in 1943 at 1010 and 1040 East Avenue and the house at 1050 East Avenue in 1950.
+Groundbreaking for the new church building was in 1953, and the new church dedicated in 1955.

 Campus Architecture

 The present church building was constructed in 1953-55 in the American Gothic style.
 The education wing was added in 1961.
 The stained glass windows were designed by George Haushalter.
 The construction and style owes much to the dedication of Dr. Weldon Crossland, minister for 28 years.

 Two mansions are also part of the campus.
 1050 East Ave (The Wilson Soule House) is considered one of the most important 19th century houses surviving in Rochester; it was built in 1890.
 From 1894 to 1905 George Eastman and his mother lived in the house.
 Eastman had a darkroom constructed in the basement (now the Asbury First Storehouse) and made other changes to the interior.
 The building now houses the church's administrative offices.
 1010 East Avenue was built in 1907 in a Tudor style, and now houses the Dining and Caring Center and church meeting rooms.